Using the Lesson Plans

 Language is complex, evolving, and powerful.
-In these lessons, gender-neutral language is used to be inclusive of all students, including those with diverse gender identities and sexual orientations.
+In these lessons, inclusive language is used to be inclusive of all students, including those with diverse gender identities, gender expressions and sexual orientations.

 All of the names of people in scenarios are gender neutral names, with an attempt to include names from a diverse range of cultures and ethnicities.